We did it. We survived a road trip with teenagers.

 1. Ensure they’ve had a hand in the trip planning

-We’re big advocates for travel planning as a family, and that’s how we approached this summer’s travel season.
+We’re big advocates for family travel planning, and that’s how we approach roadtrips with teenagers.
 When we asked our kids where they wanted to go (and how), their replies included ‘Banff’ and ‘road trip’.
-Their personal investment in helping to plan our trip itinerary helped to ensure that; 1. they were keen to travel with their parents (not a given with teenagers!) and; 2. they were travelling somewhere they actually wanted to go.
+Their personal investment in helping to plan our family road trips itinerary helped to ensure that; 1. they were keen to travel with their parents (not a given with teenagers!) and; 2. they were travelling somewhere they actually wanted to go.
 These are both pretty important elements to enjoying a successful family holiday.

 Now, along the way there were items that required some negotiating and compromise, but really, it wasn’t much.
 More along the line of how long to spend in certain places, or whether to seek relief from the desert heat of Nevada in a air-conditioned hotel versus camping (the hotel won unanimously).
 In learning how to travel well together, the necessity of compromise is an important lesson for everyone.